chiquettomat/ChiquettoMat/README.md

 I'm a passionate beginner in the world of front-end development, eager to learn and explore new technologies.
 With a love for creating engaging user experiences, I'm excited to embark on this incredible journey! 💻✨

-## 🎮 Interests

-When I'm not coding, you can find me:

-- 🕹️ Gaming: I enjoy immersing myself in virtual worlds and experiencing captivating storylines.
-- 🎧 Music: I love discovering new artists and genres, and music always keeps me motivated.
-- 📚 Books: Reading is my gateway to knowledge and imagination.
-I'm always ready to dive into a good book!
-- 🎥 Movies & TV Series: I'm a fan of compelling storytelling and visual aesthetics in films and series.

 ## 🌱 Learning Journey